alexanderhxs/CrashPredictionExtension/README.md

 ---

 ### Accuracy of Pipeline
 Noticeable inconsistencies can be observed in the ground truth data, ranging from varying step-sizes to backward steps and unusual directional patterns (e.g., zig-zag movements).
 Since this pipeline determines the pedestrian's position based on two computer vision models (a depth model and a pose model), an inherent uncertainty arises from their individual limitations, leading to inconsistencies between frames.
 An additional contributing factor is the inconsistent framerate of the camera.
 The `.mp4` videos do not maintain a consistent speed, resulting in a framerate that varies over time or a video speed that fluctuates throughout the scene.
-The following picture illustrates this for a 6 point observation period and a 3 point prediction horizion:
+The following picture illustrates this for a 6-point observation period and a 3-point prediction horizon:

 [](resources/dataquality_example.png)